Last Updated on by Artem

 The lack of armrests or their incorrect setting can lead to problems with the upper back (e.g. kyphosis) and shoulders (e.g. impingement syndrome).

-If your chair has 3D armrests adjustment (i.e. can move up/down, backwards/forwards and pivot left/right), use it for maximum adjustment.
+If your office chair has 3D armrests adjustment (i.e. can move up/down, backwards/forwards and pivot left/right), use it for maximum adjustment.

 6. Tilt Tension